DA0-DA0/docs/docs/introduction/welcome-to-dao-dao.md

 blockchains](https://daodao.zone/dao/juno1gpwekludv6vu8pkpnp2hwwf7f84a7mcvgm9t2cvp92hvpxk07kdq8z4xj2).

-Because DAO DAO DAOs operate on a blockchain, they are transparent-by-default.
+Because DAO DAO DAOs operate on a blockchain, they are transparent by default.
 This means that votes, the voting power of members, and actions a DAO takes are all publicly auditable.
 This can help provide trust that DAO members are being good stewards of their communities.